The Suzuki Method

 All Children learn to speak their native language by listening to the sounds of that language repeated ceaselessly by everyone around them as they grow.
 Without formal training every child masters this “talent” in a few short years.
 This method must be highly successful because there are no dropouts or failures and eventually every child displays fine language ability.
 Music can be effectively taught in this way because, like spoken language, the primary focus of music is sound.

-Imitating Superior Examples
+Imitating Super Examples

 Suzuki teachers take the job of nurturing exceptional ability and good character in every child very seriously.
 They know that children will accurately reflect the virtues and faults of their models and so they strive to present children with the finest possible example of musicianship and attitude.
 For every Suzuki teacher this means extensive practice and research of the materials that they give their students.
 It also means continuing yearly professional teacher training.

-Working In Small Steps and Mastering Each One
+Working in Small Steps and Mastering Each One

 When a child has learned to do a simple task, that task is repeated and reinforced by the child until it has been fully assimilated.
 This way the child develops solidly internalized skills, in other words, talents.
 Likewise, students do not drop one piece in order to learn another.
 Instead they continue to refine their musical skills and develop new ones through pieces they can easily play.